vlucas/valitron/README.md

 6. Push to the branch (`git push origin my-new-feature`)
 7. Create new Pull Request
 8. Pat yourself on the back for being so awesome

+## Security Disclosures and Contact Information

+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.